abrar2703/Install-Docker-Exercise/README.md

 1. Allow access to install application (For windows).
 The *Docker Desktop* window is prompted then it download docker packages. see the following figure.
 ![Installdocker1](Images_DockerInstall/Install%202.jpg)

 1. When Download is done, *Docker Desktop* window is Transformed to *Configuration* window.
-In *Configuration* window ensure to check **Install required Windows components for WSL 2** then Click **OK** as shown in figure below.
+In *Configuration* window ensure to check **Install required Windows components for WSL 2**, then Click **OK** as shown in figure below.
 ![Installdocker1](Images_DockerInstall/Install%203.jpg)

 1. *Docker Desktop 3.6.0* window is prompted and it automatically unpack the Files and install as shown in below figure
 ![Installdocker1](Images_DockerInstall/Install%204.png)

-1. The Installing *Docker 3.6.0* window is transformed and shows installation succeeded as shown in figure below.
+1. The *Installing Docker 3.6.0* window is transformed and shows installation succeeded as shown in figure below.
 ![Installdocker1](Images_DockerInstall/Install%205.png)

 1. Click on **Close and restart** to complete the installation process.